Base11Studios/base11site/_posts/2018-03-17-aws-introduction.md

     - aws/template-export.yml
 ```

 > The sample project contains all your files in the root.
 In my projects I've had a need for other files.
-I usually nest everything in a /aws folder which is why you see `cd aws`.
+I usually nest everything in an `/aws` folder which is why you see `cd aws`.
 If you choose to do this, you'll need to update your CodeStar template to look for `aws/template-export.yaml`.
 After updating the template, deploy the template again and your CodePipeline will be updated.
 As I mentioned, I'll discuss templates in a separate post.

 The key step in your build is [aws cloudformation package](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/package.html).
 It generates the output of the build step and sticks it in your S3 bucket.
 The last step of your build takes the template as input and deploys it using CloudFormation.